Jacksonville Jaguars Alternate Logo

 Strengths

-• High football IQ & leadership: Kiser is recognized for his intelligence, film study, and ability to organize and communicate on defense.
-His captaincy and off‑field accolades reflect this.
-SI
+• Intangibly Rich Leader: Kiser is recognized for his intelligence, film study, and ability to organize and communicate on defense reflected by his captaincy and off‑field accolades.

-• Consistent production and tackling: Over his college career Kiser accumulated 275 tackles, six sacks, and four interceptions, demonstrating reliability and versatility.
-Jacksonville Jaguars
+• Consistent Production and Tackling: Over his college career Kiser accumulated 275 tackles, six sacks, and four interceptions, demonstrating reliability and versatility.

-• Versatility & special teams value: He played in multiple roles on defense and contributed on special teams—an asset for breaking into the NFL early.
-Big Cat Country
+• Versatility & Special Teams Value: He played in multiple roles on defense moving both down and up hill while also contributing on special teams—an asset for breaking into the NFL early.

-• Instinctive play and pursuit: Kiser shows a knack for being around the ball, making plays in pursuit, forcing turnovers (forced fumbles, interceptions) at the college level.
-Big Cat Country
+• Instinctive play and pursuit: Kiser shows a constant knack for being around the ball, making plays in pursuit, forcing turnovers (forced fumbles, interceptions) at the college level.

 Weaknesses